 Internal Audit performs an independent, impartial audit of the operations and financial reporting of the Handelsbanken Group.
 A central task for Internal Audit is to assess and verify processes for risk management, internal control and corporate governance.
-Auditing is performed according to internationally accepted norms.
 The Head of Internal Audit is appointed by the Board and reports regularly to the audit committee, orally and in writing, and also submits an annual summary report to the whole Board.